jacoduplessis/luno_streams/readme.md

 Scan the list of trades if you need to determine whether your order was fulfilled without making an API call.
 Pro tip: if you have an open order, you are a `maker`.

+Please keep in mind that if you add synchronous/non-async hooks, you will block the processing of updates from the API until your code has finished running.
+It is advised to either a) use async hooks or b) store the data in a fast database like redis and then connect to it from another process.
+Redis pubsub can be very useful here.

 ## Order Book Structure

 An order book is a dict with two keys: `bids` and `asks`.
 Each side contains a list